haraldschn/ListScheduling_playground/README.md

 ### simple_test Example

-The schedule is calculated for following dependency graph:
+The schedule (in simple_test) is calculated for the data-dependecy graph of a small instruction trace.

 Priorities are based on tuple:

     (operands_ready, issue_ready, id)